-A very cool-toned combination, blue and grey is a well-loved pairing that's perfect if you are a neutral lover that wants to introduce just a touch of color.
+A very cool-toned combination, blue is one of the colors that goes with grey.
+It's a well-loved pairing that's perfect if you are a neutral lover that wants to introduce just a touch of color.
 Paired with the right grey, something warm and taupey, blue almost becomes a neutral too as can be seen in this bedroom with this lovely slubby bedlinen in a denim blue.

 As just a general rule, pair warmer, more muted blues with warmer greys for almost a tonal look.
 And for bolder or more primary blues opt for cooler, light greys to add contrast.